vEnhance/web.evanchen.cc/input/opal.md

 [^acronym]: Stands for OTIS Puzzle Assembly Line.

 [^otisweb]:
-    The live website will track your progress, provide pre-written hints, and grant rewards on completing the metapuzzle.
+    The live website will track your progress, provide pre-written hints, confirm partial answers, and grant rewards on completing the metapuzzle.

 [^idiosyn]:
     In particular, puzzles might expect solvers to know about OTIS-related